axelfast/mongo/src/mongo/gotools/src/github.com/mongodb/mongo-tools/CONTRIBUTING.md

-Contributing to the MongoDB Tools Project
+Contributing to the MongerDB Tools Project
 ===================================

-Pull requests are always welcome, and the MongoDB engineering team appreciates any help the community can give to make the MongoDB tools better.
+Pull requests are always welcome, and the MongerDB engineering team appreciates any help the community can give to make the MongerDB tools better.

-For any particular improvement you want to make, you can begin a discussion on the [MongoDB Developers Forum](https://groups.google.com/forum/?fromgroups#!forum/mongerdb-dev).
+For any particular improvement you want to make, you can begin a discussion on the [MongerDB Developers Forum](https://groups.google.com/forum/?fromgroups#!forum/mongerdb-dev).
 This is the best place to discuss your proposed improvement (and its implementation) with the core development team.

 If you're interested in contributing, we have a list of some suggested tickets that are easy enough to get started on [here](https://jira.mongerdb.org/issues/?jql=project%20%3D%20TOOLS%20AND%20labels%20%3D%20community%20and%20status%20%3D%20open)